chuchivic/prevailme/README.md

 ### A Slack bot to store links

-Prevailme stores the links(with tags) you want into Firebase
+Prevailme stores the links(with tags) you want into Firebase using BotKit [BotKit.js](https://github.com/howdyai/botkit)

 #### Why?